-Budget Gaming PC Setup Parts List
+This post is part of the series: Budget Gaming PC Setup Parts List

 When you buy a pre-assembled budget PC, you often get inadequate gaming performance, a small case (with limited expansion), etc. With my parts list, you get a top notch, complete gaming PC system for under $1000 (including LCD, speakers, etc.; not just the often advertised tower/keyboard/mouse).